 - Reboot the Windows 10 computer again and see if everything works now.

 5. Roll back to a previous OS version

 Seeing that most of the users affected by this issue are Insiders running new Windows 10 Technical Preview builds, we suggest you roll back to a previous build in order to solve your issue if the steps above did not work.
 The same is valid for non-Insiders.
 You can use System Restore in order to roll back to a previously working version of Windows 10.

 Another solution to this issue is to upgrade your Windows 10 Technical Preview build to the latest version – if you haven’t already.
 The latest Insider builds usually bring fixes for all the major issues affecting previous releases, so maybe this quick workaround will help you fix your AMD driver issue.

 6. Additional solutions

-If the issue persists, here are some additional workaround that you can use:
+If the issue persists, here is some additional workaround that you can apply:

 - Disable/ Uninstall overclocking software — If you use specific tools to increase your CPU/GPU performance, temporarily disable them and check if this solved the problem.